gramineproject/gramine/Documentation/pal/host-abi.rst

    :project: pal
    :members:

-Graphene control block
+Gramine control block
 ^^^^^^^^^^^^^^^^^^^^^^

-The control block in Graphene is a structure that provides static immutable information about the current process and its host.
+The control block in Gramine is a structure that provides static immutable information about the current process and its host.
 The address of the control block is resolved via :func:`DkGetPalControl()` and can be memorized in a global variable for ease of use.

-The fields of the Graphene control block are defined as follows:
+The fields of the Gramine control block are defined as follows:

 .. doxygentypedef:: PAL_CONTROL
    :project: pal